Counselling and Psychological Services

 You can choose to make an appointment to see a counsellor at UWA or you might prefer to use a service other than those provided by UWA.
 If you’re a domestic student, the Australian Government's Better Access to Mental Health Initiative allows access to counselling services through the Medicare system.
 Visit a doctor/general practitioner (GP) who can refer you to a psychologist, social worker or occupational therapist, and discuss a treatment plan with you.
 If you’re an international student, refer to our preferred provider agreement with OSHC World Care Insurance.
 This covers all Medicare-listed items including psychological services.
 You will still need to visit a GP for a referral though.

 If you would like advice on an appropriate referral to an external service, we are happy to help.

-If you need to cancel your appointment, contact reception.
-This allows us to allocate your appointment slot to someone else.
+If you need to cancel your appointment, contact us on 6488 2423.
 You may also reschedule your appointment if something has come up that prevents you attending.

 - Headspace offers support to young people aged from 12 to 25 years to reduce the impact of depression, anxiety, stress, alcohol and drug use, and to improve relationship issues associated with sexuality, sexual health, families, and bullying.